 Wallingford Public Library's blog

-Learn about the World Wide Web, including terminology, navigation, and how to perform a basic search.
+Learn how to create and modify a slideshow, as well as add graphics and animations.
 Please register online or by phone at (203)265-6754.

 Tuesday, June 23rd AND Tuesday, June 30th, 6:30-8:00 p.m. in the Collins Room